bradnn/bradnn/README.md

 I'm interested in learning more about back-end web development and progressive web applications.

 ### 📫 Contact me
-I am usually most active on my discord account braden#6668.
+I am most active on my discord account braden#6668.
 I will also respond at my email business@mail.bradn.dev